Malkiel Kotler

-Aryeh Malkiel Kotler (born April 1951) is a Haredi rabbi and rosh yeshiva (dean) of Beth Medrash Govoha in Lakewood, New Jersey, one of the largest yeshivas in the world.
+Aryeh Malkiel Kotler (born April 1951) is a Haredi (ultra-Orthodox) rabbi and rosh yeshiva (dean) of Beth Medrash Govoha in Lakewood, New Jersey, one of the largest yeshivas in the world.
 He is a member of the Moetzes Gedolei HaTorah (Council of Torah Sages) of Agudath Israel of America.

 Biography

 Aryeh Malkiel Kotler was born to Shneur Kotler and his wife, Rischel (née Friedman).
 He is the second of 9 children.
 The elder Kotler was the rosh yeshiva (dean) of Beth Medrash Govoha in Lakewood, New Jersey and son of the yeshiva's founder, Aharon Kotler.
 On his father's side, Kotler is the great-grandson of Isser Zalman Meltzer.

 Upon the death of his father in 1982, Kotler was named co-rosh yeshiva of Beth Medrash Govoha along with Dovid Schustal, Yeruchem Olshin, and Yisroel Neuman, who are all married to grandchildren of Aharon Kotler.
 At that time, the yeshiva had an enrollment of approximately 800 students, which has since grown to approximately 6,300.

 Kotler is a member of the Moetzes Gedolei HaTorah (Council of Torah Sages) of Agudath Israel of America.